-- Pretty much any student on any instrument will be considered if we feel that they have the necessary skill set and that we can properly serve their studies and can incorporate them into our shows.
+Students who play any instrument will be considered if we feel that they have the necessary skill set for the school, that we can properly serve their studies, and can incorporate them into our shows.

 WHAT ARE THE REQUIREMENTS FOR STUDENTS AND FAMILIES TO JOIN?

 Students must pass an audition and interview for acceptance into the Junior and Master Programs.
 Please contact info@PaulGreenRock.com to schedule an appointment.

 Tuition is $3000/year for the Master Program.